By

 tradition went on to say that, if a house was especially favoured, the

-Holy Family would stop off on Their journey and rest a while and leave
+Holy Family would stop off on Their journey and rest a while before leaving

-Their blessing upon the house that offered such hospitality.
-It was a
+a blessing upon the house that offered such hospitality.
+It was a little

-little at odds with the more realistic view of events that had crossed
+at odds with the more realistic view of events that had crossed his mind

 The candle left alight in the window while they were out was rather less